 Moving over the bridge to Mosman, Lachlan Seegers founded his practice in 2018 out of a commitment to delivering innovative and authentic work, with a focus on contextual responsiveness, spatial clarity and enduring material expression.
 His ability to navigate complex urban site conditions whilst balancing design excellence and practical constraints has gained his practice numerous prestigious accolades and a suite of recent project commissions, ranging from single residential houses through to several ambitious, large-scale public and mixed-use projects.
 Lachlan’s background also includes senior roles in internationally recognised practices and ongoing service on Government and Council advisory panels, reinforcing his commitment to design excellence and his deep understanding of urban and regulatory contexts.

 The event will be moderated by Indesignlive and Habitusliving Editor, Timothy Alouani-Roby.
 He too is a Sydney architecture graduate, having worked in elite professional sport for over a decade and adding to previous degrees in philosophy, politics and English literature.
-Timothy is based in Gadigal-Sydney, but spends much of his time among the moors of both Northern England and Marrakech.
+Timothy is based in Gadigal-Sydney, and divides his time between there, Northern England and Marrakech.

 From defining a design language and securing early projects to navigating briefs, growth and commercial realities, this session will explore how to establish a practice that not only stands out, but stays true to your vision as it evolves.